Sheridan/cephos/documentation/cephos-disk-remove.md

 cephos-disk-remove -d /dev/sdb
 ```

+## Attention
+1. Do not delete several disks in parallel
+1. Try not to delete disks while the cluster is actively working.

 ## Functionality
 1. Validates that a block device is specified
 1. Checks if the block device exists and is valid